 Context: DDoS attacks are a common way to disrupt certain network resources and are accomplished by flooding the target with a high volume of traffic.
-For example, like a SYN $FLOOD^1$ attack.
+For example, like a SYN FLOOD1 attack.
 The attack grammar, § 3.2, allows nodes to be selected and flooded.

-Network Topology We start with a simple topology (Figure 3, Topology 0) as a benchmark that allows us to explore simple mission scenarios exhaustively before scaling up to

-Figure 3: Topology 0, simple network, used to benchmark the defensive actions for routing of Shortest-path, Flooding and Chord larger and more realistic topologies (Figures 4 & 5, Topologies 1 and 2) that are too large to conveniently enumerate all the combinations of attacks.
+Network Topology We start with a simple topology (Figure 3, Topology 0) as a benchmark that allows us to explore simple mission scenarios exhaustively before scaling up to larger and more realistic topologies (Figures 4 & 5, Topologies 1 and 2) that are too large to conveniently enumerate all the combinations of attacks.